-Parizo is managed by Bellevue Management and represented by IAG.
-Parizo also programs the Breakouts section of the Slamdance Film Festival.
+Chris Parizo is an award-winning professional screenwriter.
+Managed by Bellevue Management and represented by Independent Artist Group.
 His work has been featured in Deadline Hollywood, Variety, IndieWire, and Vanity Fair.
+He programs the Slamdance Film Festival in Los Angeles, California.

-His debut script, The End of the Stars, placed in the Top 50 of the Academy’s 2016 Nicholl Fellowship and has since been adapted into a YA novel.
-His spec Mutt, based on skateboarding legend Rodney Mullen, trended on the Black List website and led to his Hollywood representation.
-Viceland appeared on the 2020 Annual Black List, followed by Kazan—chronicling the friendship between Elia Kazan and Arthur Miller—which landed on the 2023 list.
-Other solo projects include the George Michael biopic Faith and the Diego Maradona drama 10.
-He recently co-wrote a feature with Oscar-nominated duo Hawk Ostby & Mark Fergus (Iron Man, Children of Men).
+His first script The End of the Stars placed in the Top 50 of The Academy’s 2016 Nicholl Fellowship and has since been adapted into a YA novel.
+His spec script Mutt, based on skateboarding legend Rodney Mullen, trended on the Black List website and led to his Hollywood representation.
+His biopic script Viceland, the story of three homeless punks from Montreal who went on to create the multibillion-dollar news empire VICE, appeared on the 2020 Annual Black List, followed by 2023 Black List script Kazan, which chronicled the friendship between Elia Kazan and Arthur Miller and their mutual love interest Marilyn Monroe.

-Parizo has developed projects with major production companies and industry figures including Legendary Films, Kenny Ortega, Baha Productions, PlayStation Studios, Big Swell Entertainment’s Andy Horwitz, Silk Road, Marvel Films, Ben Everard, Lucasfilm, John Krasinski, CJ Entertainment, Andrew Lazar, Nick Jonas, Jane’s Addiction, Sugar23, and Richard Donner.
+Parizo has collaborated and/or developed projects with major production companies and industry figures including Legendary Films, Kenny Ortega (High School Musical), Baha Productions, PlayStation Studios' Janet Lee, Andy Horwitz (American Hustle), Silk Road, Ben Everard, John Krasinski, CJ Entertainment, Oscar winner Andrew Lazar (American Sniper), Nick Jonas, Jane’s Addiction, Sugar23, and the late, great Richard Donner.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.